allianz-direct/nb_prep/README.md

 # nb_prep

-`nb_prep` makes it easier to prepare jupyter notebooks for storing in git and sharing with stakeholders.
+`nb_prep` prepares jupyter notebooks for storing stripped versions in git and sharing results with stakeholders.

 You can use the `nb_prep` CLI to: